FAQs

 Important note: Honors courses and opportunities are open to all students, so whether someone is formally enrolled or not, they can participate in Honors Program opportunities.

-To graduate with Whitworth Honors, students must complete all University requirements with a 3.5 GPA or higher and complete 18 credits in a mix of lower-division and upper-division work.
-See the curriculum page for a more in-depth explanation of what these courses entail.
+To graduate with Whitworth Honors, students must complete all University requirements and one of two tracks with a 3.5 GPA or higher.
+Students entering as “first-years” will enroll in the PIRATES Track and complete 17 credits.
+Students entering as “Transfers” will enroll in the BUCS Track and complete 11 credits.
+See the Curriculum page for a more in-depth explanation of what these courses entail.

 Each semester, the Honors Director sends out a list of Honors courses to students a couple weeks before registration.
 New students will also receive a registration guide before their summer registration appointments.